sullof/require-or-mock/README.md

 ## Aliases: requireModule & requirePath

-The three params syntax works well, but some people prefer to have a clear separation between a command that replace `require` and another command that check if a file exists and create it if not, returning its filepath.
+The three params syntax works well, but some people prefer a clear separation between a command that replaces `require` and another command that checks if a file exists and creates it if not, returning its file path.
 Since version 0.2.1, you can use alias commands.

 Let's take the example in the previous chapter:
 ```